tanpuer/SkiaUI2/README.md

    YUVVideoView: render video by MediaCodec/SkRuntimeEffect.
    LyricView: parse .lrc/.srt files, use RecyclerView to render lyric.
    MovingArea: intercept TouchEvents by default and can move.
+   scrollView: scroll, fling，for more optimizations.
+   RecyclerView: adapter，ViewHolder，for more optimizations.
    InputView: binding to Java EditText and render it's text.
    Swiper: just like ViewPager.
    Other CustomsViews: Loading, Switch, Radio, Picker...
+   **PlatformView**:
-   PlatformView: render Android-Views such as WebView/EditText by SurfaceTexture/SkImage, just like Flutter.
+                 render Android-Views such as WebView/EditText by SurfaceTexture/SkImage, just like Flutter.
                  render CameraView by ImageReader/ByteBuffer/SkRuntimeEffect.
                  render 3D View by Filament(other engines can also supported)/SurfaceTexture/SkImage.
+                 render Video by ExoPlayer/SurfaceTexture/SkImage.
    ...
-8. scrollView: scroll, fling，for more optimizations.
-9. RecyclerView: adapter，ViewHolder，for more optimizations.
 10. Page: act as the same role as Activity.
 11. C++: See CppTest.cpp.
 12. js: See test.js in assets.
 Import v8 to evaluate javascript.